-Stearidonic acid or SDA (18 carbon atoms) is an essential polyunsaturated fatty acid or PUFA, with four cis (Z) double bounds (the first one from the methyl end is in n-3 or omega-3 (ω-3) so in shorthand 18:4n-3), member of the sub-group called long chain fatty acids (LCFAs), from 14 to 18 carbon atoms.
+Stearidonic acid or SDA (18 carbon atoms) is an essential polyunsaturated fatty acid or PUFA, with four cis (Z) double bounds (the first one from the methyl end is in omega-3 (ω-3) or n-3 so in shorthand 18:4n-3), member of the sub-group called long chain fatty acids (LCFAs), from 14 to 18 carbon atoms.

 Molecular weight: 276.41372 g/mol

 IUPAC name: (6Z,9Z,12Z,15Z)-octadeca-6,9,12,15-tetraenoic acid

 CAS registry number: 20290-75-9

 Synthesis and metabolism of stearidonic acid

 Stearidonic acid is produced de novo from apha-linolenic acid in a desaturation reaction catalyzed by the enzyme Δ6-desaturase, a reaction extremely inefficient in humans (as shown previously in rodents).

 On the other hand, dietary and from de novo synthesis stearidonic acid is efficiently converted in eicosapentaenoic acid or EPA and docosapentaenoic acid or DPA by the subsequent actions of elongase (it catalyzes the addition of two carbon atoms from glucose metabolism to lengthen the fatty acid chain) and Δ5-desaturase and for this reasons its use may be a valuable tool for increasing EPA and docosahexaenoic acid or DHA tissue concentrations.

 The further metabolism to DHA depends again on Δ6-desaturase (followed by a β-oxidation) and for this reasons this conversion is limited.